Maracá-Jipioca

 Flora Ecosystems

 Maracá-Jipioca's vegetation reflects its transitional coastal-Amazonian position.
 Mangrove forests dominated by red mangrove (Rhizophora mangle), black mangrove (Avicennia germinans), and white mangrove (Laguncularia racemosa) line tidal channels and protected shores.
 These grade inland into várzea forests with Cecropia, Montrichardia arborescens, and moriche palm (Mauritia flexuosa) communities.
 Restinga (coastal scrub) vegetation occurs on sandy substrates, featuring low shrubs, bromeliads, and specialized herbaceous plants adapted to salt spray and periodic inundation.
-Freshwater areas support Victoria amazonica and other aquatic macrophytes.
+Freshwater areas support aquatic macrophytes.
 The ecotonal nature of the station produces unusually high plant beta diversity across relatively small spatial scales.

 Geology